bomonike/bomonike.github.io/python-exams.md

 1. Select your personal Google account - the one credly.com will use even after you leave school.
 1. Check the accept boxes, then "Accept & Continue".
 1. Login using your Google account and associated password.

+1. Use the email address you used to log into NetAcad.com to create an account at <a target="_blank" href="https://www.credly.com">credly.com</a>.
+   * Use your Authy mobile app to log in to credly.com.

    ### Continue to PE1